rossbar/presentation-bebi205-Spring2023/presentation.md

 <!-- TODO Broadcasting: example from 2011 paper here -->

-TODO: organize below

 +++ {"slideshow": {"slide_type": "slide"}}

-# NumPy How-to's
+# Miscellania

 I've learned a lot from participating in the NumPy community (anyone would!)

 +++ {"slideshow": {"slide_type": "fragment"}}

-An unstructured collection of do-s, don't-s (guidelines of course, no rules!) and other common issues
+Here's an unstructured collection of do-s, don't-s (guidelines of course, no rules!) and other common issues.

 +++ {"slideshow": {"slide_type": "subslide"}}